-New South Wales (NSW) is a southeastern state in Australia where 7.992 million people reside.
-Also known as the global cultural hub, NSW is Australia's largest and oldest cosmopolitan state.
+New South Wales (NSW) is a big and diverse state in Australia with 7.992 million people.
+It's known for its culture and is Australia's largest state.

-NSW is also economically more significant than Singapore, Hong Kong, and Malaysia.
-In addition to its economic and cultural strength, NSW is famous for its global status of international transport networks, with around 1000 flights operating weekly.
+NSW is also stronger economically than Singapore, Hong Kong, and Malaysia.
+It's famous for its global influence and has a lot of flights every week.

 1. Studying in New South Wales

-New South Wales is home to top-notch universities, research organisations, vocational institutions, and the best colleges in Sydney.
+New South Wales is home to top universities, research organisations, vocational institutions, and the best colleges in Sydney.
 Australia offers innovative and industry-relevant education.
 The education system of NSW provides a broad range of courses and degrees in the arts, medicine, sciences and classical studies.

 The regional campuses and institutions offer a great selection of courses in agriculture and sub-fields like viticulture.
 Altogether, NSW holds a strong reputation among international students regarding qualifications, cultural diversity, high-quality teaching and research, and a safe study environment.

 New South Wales's research sector and universities are linked to global research networks and industries.
 This helps domestic and international students develop work-ready skills while studying and completing their degrees.
 Also, NSW has the most extensive research sector in Australia.

 The total student population of New South Wales is 391,000, out of which 23% are international students, and 77% are interstate domestic students.
 There are five universities in the regional New South Wales and nine in Sydney.
 Being the largest state, NSW has a wide range of TAFE institutes and higher education providers.